 Nearly three weeks later, I’ve finally had enough time to think through what I want to say about attending Alt Summit.

-Lots of my friends have asked me about it since I returned (the most common question: “How do you get invited?”
-The answer is, “Pay $625 for a ticket.”).
+Lots of my friends have asked me about Alt Summit since I returned (the most common question: “How do you get invited?”
+The answer is, “Pay hundreds of dollars for a ticket.”).

 I don’t quite know what to say – it’s hard to sum up an event that massive in a sentence or two, especially to someone who isn’t deeply involved in the blogging world.